-For data frames with the Subtype 0000, the payload has a length of 0.
+For data frames with the Subtype 0000 (Null frames), the payload has a length of 0.
 These Null-Frames may be used to transmit MPDUs or corresponding PPDUs for various reasons.
+Null frames shall not be delivered to the MCPS-SAP but discarded instead after the receive procedure.

 The Subtype 0001 indicates that the payload of the data frame contains a single MSDU.